AneleMaphalala/Portfolio_Website/README.md

 ## Usage

-1. Clone or download the repository to your local machine using: 'git clone https://github.com/AneleMaphalala/Portfolio_Website.gitt'.
+1. Clone or download the repository to your local machine using: 'git clone https://github.com/AneleMaphalala/Portfolio_Website.git'.
 2. Ensure you have HTML, CSS and JavaScript installed.

-## Dependencies